kitsunehivern/OI-Resolver/README.md

 You can only use this for Codeforces contests where **you are the manager**.
 You need to provide the contest ID along with your API key and secret from the [Codeforces API](https://codeforces.com/settings/api).
 After you input the data, the tool will fetch contest data and convert it into the above JSON format.
 It supports both OI and ICPC-style contests.

+When using the Codeforces API, the maximum points for each problem are not included in the response for private contest.
+The tool will set it to 100 for OI-style contests and 1 for ICPC-style contests.
+You can manually change it in the JSON data if needed.

 ### Control the resolver

 You can use the following commands:

-- Press `N` to move to the **n**ext submission.
+- Press `N` to move to the **N**ext submission.
-- Press `A` to **a**uto-play the resolver.
+- Press `A` to **A**uto-play the resolver.

 ## Notes

 - The tool is designed to be used on a desktop or laptop.
 It may not work well on mobile devices.

 - If there are many problems, the content of the point box may overflow.
 You can try zooming out the page to fix this.

-- When using the Codeforces API, the maximum points for each problem are not included in the response for private contest.
-The tool will set it to 100 for OI-style contests and 1 for ICPC-style contests.
-You can manually change it in the JSON data if needed.

 ## Contributing